Ogombo-collins/Exploratory-Data-Analysis-of-Kenya-s-Mobile-Money-Payments-Data/README.md

 1. Data Collection: Sourcing the data from different sources, verifying accuracy and storing it in the approriate structure
 2. Importing Python libraries
 3. Reading Dataset: Loading dataset into the notebook as a Pandas DataFrame
-4. Data Understanding:  Inspecting the structure of the dataset with the aim of undertsanding the shape of our dataset, features(variables),data types, missing values and duplicated values
+4. Data Understanding:  Inspecting the structure of the dataset with the aim of understanding the shape of our dataset, features(variables),data types, missing values and duplicated values
 5. Data Pre-processing: Depending on results of understanding the dataset, we can clean and wrangle our dataset
 6. Univariate Analysis: Graphically and non-graphically
 7. Multivariate Analysis: Graphically and non-graphically